UNICEF – Sociopreneur

-Design and brand development for the United Nations Children's Fund,
+Design and visual identity for the United Nations Children's Fund,

-It connects local communities and international actors in a global process that generates value for children against the backdrop of a rapidly growing tourism sector in Central America.
+It connects local communities and international actors in a process that generates social value for children against the backdrop of a rapidly growing tourism sector in Nicaragua.

 Natalia Adler, Chief of Policy, UNICEF